vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ## Build the Hub Flow

 Now, let's build the Hub Flow.
+We create a new Hub Flow project.

-### Create the data source
+### Add the data source
-First, we create a new Hub Flow project and set up a data source for our Hub List.
-We add a filter for `State ~= D`.
+Next, we add a data source for our Hub List.
+We use this filter: `State ~= D`.
 This means that the data source includes all rows in the Hub List that don't have a `State` of `D`.

-In other words, the data source includes all rows with a `State` of `N` (new confirmations that the Flow has not touched) or `E` (confirmations that the Flow has tried to process but it ran into an error)---which is exactly what we want.
+In other words, the data source includes all rows with a `State` of `N` (new confirmations that the Flow has not touched) or `E` (confirmations that the Flow tried to process but resulted in an error).
+This way, the data source only includes order confirmations that we still need to process.

 ![image](/assets/2025-09-24/020.png)